-The unaudited interim condensed consolidated financial statements of the Group as at March 31, 2022 and for the three-month periods ended March 31, 2022 have been prepared in accordance with the Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.
+The unaudited interim condensed consolidated financial statements of the Group as at March 31, 2023 and for the three-month periods ended March 31, 2023 have been prepared in accordance with the Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.

 The unaudited interim condensed consolidated financial statements have been prepared under the going concern assumption.
-The Group believes that its businesses would remain relevant despite challenges posed by the COVID-19 pandemic.
-Despite the adverse impact of the COVID-19 pandemic on short-term business results, long-term prospects remain attractive.
+The Group believes that its businesses would remain relevant despite challenges posed by the rising inflations, ongoing pandemic and geopolitical uncertainties.
+Despite the adverse impact of these challenges on short-term business results, long-term prospects remain attractive.

-The unaudited interim condensed consolidated financial statements do not include all the information and disclosures required in the annual consolidated financial statements, and should be read in conjunction with the Group's annual consolidated financial statements as at December 31, 2021.
+The unaudited interim condensed consolidated financial statements do not include all the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the Group's annual consolidated financial statements as at December 31, 2022.